Reigate: Rugby Union

 Old Reigatian R.F.C. was founded in 1927.
 Initially the club played its home games at St Alban's Road, but after one year it relocated to Home Farm, Merstham.
 It moved to its current ground on Park Lane in 1946 and the current clubhouse opened in 2012.
 As of 2022, the 1st XV plays in the London Two South West League.

+Field Hockey

+Reigate Priory Hockey Club is part of the South East Hockey league structure.

 Notable buildings and landmarks

 Cranston Library

 The Cranston Library was opened in 1701 and is the oldest public lending library in England.
 It was intended primarily for the use of the clergy of the Archdeaconry of Ewell, but its remit was expanded in 1708, to maintain a collection of books "for the use and perusal of the Freeholders, Vicar and Inhabitants" of Reigate Parish "and of the Gentlemen and Clergymen inhabiting parts thereunto adjacent."
 The library is named after its founder, Andrew Cranston who was the Vicar of Reigate from 1697 to 1708.
 It is housed on the first floor of the vestry of the Church of St Mary Magdalene.
 The collection includes over 2000 books, most of which date from the 17th and 18th centuries.